alpertunga-bile/AAML/README.md

 - [x] Currently "ADAM_RGB" and "model" is trained and the results are taken with "model" at 15/01/2023 and before.
 The training is ongoing.

+- [x] Using Python 3.7.8.
+Used packages can be found in requirements.txt file.

 ## Attributes

 - top_left_r